kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

     max: 180
 ```

 Kaia.ai firmware controls motors using a PID controller.
-Set the PID controller coefficients here.
-Check these settings if your motors lag or oscillate. `period` is how often the PID gets updated. `kp`, `ki`, `kd` and `kpm` are the proportional (AKA proportional-on-error), integral, derivative and proportional-on-measurement gain coefficients respectively.
+Set the PID controller coefficients in the `motor.driver.pid` section.
+Check these settings if your motors lag or oscillate. `motor.driver.pid.period` is how often the PID gets updated, in seconds. `kp`, `ki`, `kd` and `kpm` are the proportional (AKA proportional-on-error), integral, derivative and proportional-on-measurement gain coefficients respectively.
 PID tuning is a topic worth a separate post.
 ```
   driver:
     pid: